TALLINN BUS STATION

 TALLINN BUS STATION HISTORY

-The history begins on May 23, 1922, when the city administration gave the architect and businessman F. Kangro the permit to open 5 bus lines.
+The history begins on May 23, 1922, when the city administration granted the architect and businessman F. Kangro a permit to operate five bus lines.

 1922–1939

-City lines and intercity lines begin from Vene turg (Vene market) which was also known as Täiturg (flea market) and in 1939-1940 Viru square.
-The buses were lined up in front of what we now know as Viru hotel, right next to the New Market.
-The traffic organizer who also sold bus tickets worked in a small office at the corner of Pärnu road and Vene market.1940–1959
+City lines and intercity lines originate from Vene turg (Vene market), also known as Täiturg (flea market), and from 1939 to 1940, from Viru square.
+The buses were lined up in front of what is now known as the Viru Hotel, right next to the New Market.
+The traffic organiser, who also sold bus tickets, worked in a small office at the corner of Pärnu Road and Vene Market.1940–1959

-Buses still depart from the same place, only now it is known as the Stalin square.
-In 1949, after demolishing the market hall and moving the market to Tartu road district, intercity bus lines’ departure was moved to a square next to Estonia theatre.
-A year later, a suitable place was found for intercity bus lines at the side of the huge Stalin square at the beginning of Tartu road almost where Radisson hotel is today.1959–1961
+Buses still depart from the same place, now known as Stalin Square.
+In 1949, after demolishing the market hall and relocating the market to the Tartu Road district, the intercity bus lines’ departure was transferred to a square next to the Estonia Theatre.
+A year later, a suitable place was found for intercity bus lines at the side of the huge Stalin square at the beginning of Tartu road, almost where the Radisson hotel is today.1959–1961

-At the beginning of 1959, the bus station was moved to its current location at the corner of Lastekodu and Odra street.
-The wooden 1-storied building on Stalin square was taken apart and re-built at the new bus station square right where there is bus line № 17 stops today.1961–1965
+At the beginning of 1959, the bus station was moved to its current location at the corner of Lastekodu and Odra Street.
+The wooden one-story building on Stalin Square was disassembled and rebuilt at the new bus station square, directly where the bus line No. 17 stop is located today.1961–1965

 A new 2-storied bus station hall was built.
-According to the plan the new bus station complex was supposed to be ready by the Estonian SSR 25th anniversary on July 21, 1965.
-The plan was more or less fulfilled, although there were several shortages pointed out in the exploitation deed.
+According to the plan, the new bus station complex was supposed to be ready by the Estonian SSR’s 25th anniversary on July 21, 1965.
+The plan was fulfilled mainly, although several shortages were noted in the exploitation deed.